awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/prepare-for-lifecycle-notifications.md

 1. Create an EventBridge rule that matches the lifecycle action using the following [put\-rule](https://docs.aws.amazon.com/cli/latest/reference/events/put-rule.html) command\.
 **Note**
 When you use the AWS Management Console to create an event rule, the console automatically adds the IAM permissions necessary to grant EventBridge permission to call your Lambda function\.
 If you are creating an event rule using the AWS CLI, you need to grant this permission explicitly\.
-For help creating an event rule using the console, see [Tutorial: Configure a lifecycle hook that invokes a Lambda function](tutorial-lifecycle-hook-lambda.md)\.
+For the steps for creating an event rule using the console, see [Tutorial: Configure a lifecycle hook that invokes a Lambda function](tutorial-lifecycle-hook-lambda.md)\.

    ```
    aws events put-rule --name my-rule --event-pattern file://pattern.json --state ENABLED